alfredopereira/Yield_Prediction_Borylation/README.md

-# Data and codes generated in: "Machine Learning Prediction of High Yield Cobalt and Nickel-Catalyzed Borylations"
+# Machine Learning Prediction of High Yield Cobalt and Nickel-Catalyzed Borylations